Jeremy1805/nf-core-influenzangs/README.md

 <!-- TODO nf-core: Add a brief overview of what the pipeline does and how it works -->

 ## Credits
-nf-core/influenzangs was originally written by Jeremy Guntoro, Aengus Stewart.
+nf-core/influenzangs was originally written by Jeremy Guntoro and Aengus Stewart.